General Terms and Conditions of Business (GTC) of Meerstetter Engineering GmbH

 18. Applicable Law/Jurisdiction

 Legal relations between the parties are subject to Swiss law.
 UN Sales Law is expressly excluded.
 Bern is the sole place of jurisdiction.
 Buyer hereby expressly waives its ordinary jurisdiction.
-However, Supplier also has the right to bring suit against Buyer at Buyer’s place of residence or business.
+However, Supplier also has the right to sue the Buyer at Buyer’s place of residence or business.

-The customer is responsible for conforming to all pertinent national and foreign export regulations.
+The Buyer is responsible for conforming to all pertinent national and foreign export regulations.

 If a provision of these Conditions is or proves to be invalid or impracticable, then the other provisions of these Conditions remain unaffected thereby.